 We provide best practice back-up and disaster-recovery services.
 This safeguard allows quick recovery from any mishap—whether minor or worst-case-scenario.

 9. There's lots of help

 We're a service company.
-Our number one priority is proving fast, service to our customers whenever they need it and/or helping them find the right support resources for their existing Web assets.
+Our number one priority is proving fast, service to our customers whenever they need it and/or helping them find the right support resources for their existing web assets.

 10. Our sites empower business leaders

-Do you have a truly unique product, service or message that the world needs to know about?
+Do you have a unique product, service or message that the world needs to know about?
 Having the best of something means nothing unless others know too.
-If you've got the goods, let us help you build a platform where that message can be presented in the most credible and far-reaching manner as possible.
+If you've got the goods, let us help you build a platform where that message can be presented in the most credible and far-reaching manner possible.